spannerisms/spannerisms.github.io/misc/asmmusic.md

 If your hack is nearly or already finished or you're someone who wants to make standalone songs for others, then continue reading.
 Oh, and get comfortable, because this is not a simple process.

+To follow this guide, you will need to be familiar with basic asm patching using Asar.

 ---

 ## Legend